Bexley, Ohio

-Bexley is a suburban city in Franklin County, Ohio, United States.
+Bexley is a city in Franklin County, Ohio, United States.
 The population was 13,928 at the 2020 census.
-Founded as a village, the city of Bexley is a suburb of Columbus, the Ohio state capital, situated on the banks of Alum Creek next to Driving Park and Wolfe Park, just east of the Franklin Park Conservatory.
-It is horizontally bisected by the National Road (Main Street), serving as a reminder of Bexley's origins as a merger between the prestigious Bullitt Park neighborhood to the north, and the Lutheran college community of Pleasant Ridge to the south.
+The city is a suburban enclave of Columbus, situated on the banks of Alum Creek east of Columbus's Near East Side.
+It was founded in 1908 as a merger between the Bullitt Park neighborhood and Pleasant Ridge community, which met at the National Road (Main Street) which bisects the city.